intgr/ego/README.md

 UID below 1000 hides this user on the login screen.

 ### Avoid password prompt
-If using "machinectl" mode, you need systemd version 247 or later to do this securely.
+If using "machinectl" mode, you need the rather new systemd version >=247 and polkit >=0.106 to do this securely.

 Create file `/etc/polkit-1/rules.d/50-ego-machinectl.rules`, polkit will automatically load it (replace `<myname>` with your own username):